Family arrests at U.S.-Mexico border reach highest monthly level in over decade amid tariff threat

 Overall arrests were still lower than at other peak periods of illegal immigration since the 1970s.
 But U.S. officials say they are struggling to handle a demographic shift in the type of migrants now crossing: from mainly single, adult Mexicans trying to cross clandestinely who could be turned around, to mostly families from Guatemala, El Salvador and Honduras seeking asylum and who cannot be quickly deported under U.S. law.

-More than 63% of those apprehended in May were children and people travelling as families.
+More than 63% of those apprehended in May were children and people traveling as families.

 Border officials deemed a further 11,391 people “inadmissible” in May, up 12% from the previous month.
 That category includes people who present themselves for legal admission at a port of entry but are turned away, and people who seek asylum at ports of entry.